Did you know?

 The main threats to black drums are overfishing, habitat loss, and pollution

-Facts about the Black Drums
+5 Curious Facts About Black Drums

-1. Black Drums can produce sounds between 100-500 Hz.
+1. They can produce sounds between 100-500 Hz.

-2. Black Drums barbels are acute sensory appendages.
+2. Their barbels are acute sensory appendages.

 4. The largest Black Drum on record is 113 lbs.